fixing Navigation & increasing Revenue

-Lead design process end to end, help scale out design systems, managed expectations from stakeholders and users, worked with PMs and engineers to bring designs to life.
+Led design process end-to-end, helped scale out design systems, managed expectations from stakeholders and users, and worked with PMs and engineers to bring designs to life.

 What I Contributed: